iustin/slides/namespaces.md

 ## so what? fake root, right?

-- Yes, but having root (actually, all capabilities) means a lot in this specific namespace and the _non-user namespaces owned by it_
+- Yes, but having root (actually, all capabilities) means a lot in this specific namespace _and in the non-user namespaces owned by it_
 - E.g. one can mount various virtual file-systems in this namespace:
 ```
 test@debian:~$ unshare --user --map-root-user --mount